willgoldby/Atom-Python-Setup-Tutorial/index.md

 To disable this feature, uncheck the `Show welcome guide when opening Atom` box.
-> Result: The default welcome window will now not appear each time Atom is opened.
+> Result: The default welcome window will not appear each time Atom is opened.